Monifieth: Transport

+Road

 The A92 runs between Arbroath and Dundee immediately to the north of Monifieth.
 There are several ways to reach the A92, including: the B962, which links to the A92 at the Ardestie junction; Victoria Street, which links to the A92 at the Ethiebeaton Park roundabout; and via the West Grange Road roundabout.
 The other main road route from Monifieth is the A930, which leads westwards to Dundee via Barnhill and Broughty Ferry and eastwards to Carnoustie, and is named Ferry Road, Maule Street, High Street and Panmure Street.

+Public transport

 Trains are operated by ScotRail on the Edinburgh to Aberdeen line.
 From 2018, Transport Scotland have funded an increased, hourly service from the station to Edinburgh (via Dundee) & Arbroath.

-Buses are operated by Stagecoach on their Arbroath-Dundee route, including the number 73 and 73A buses, and the number 39A (early weekday mornings, evenings and on Sundays).
-They operate on a regular basis, with most stopping at bus stops along the main A930 road.
-Additional services operate via Ashludie Hospital and Ethiebeaton Park, including the 75 service (which stops at Ethiebeaton Park) and the 78 and 79 services (which go on towards Wellbank, Newbigging and Monikie).
-Stagecoach buses provide timetables online.
+Buses are operated by Stagecoach Strathtay, numbered the 73, 73A, 73B, 73C, 74, 74A, 74B and 74C.
+They operate on a regular basis to Arbroath, Carnoustie, Broughty Ferry, Dundee, Hawkhill and Ninewells.
+The less frequent Moffat & Williamson 78 and 79 services go on towards Monikie or Dundee from Monifieth.
+There is also a one-bus-a-day service 181/A which runs from Muirdrum to Forfar via Monifieth on weekdays, operated by JP MInicoaches.

+Many more buses run from the top of Monifieth at Ethiebeaton Park.
+The buses that serve Ethiebeaton are Stagecoach Strathtay's X7 Coastrider, which runs from Dundee to Aberdeen via Arbroath and Montrose, Stagecoach Strathtay's 72 from Arbroath to Ninewells Hospital and the already mentioned 74/A/B/C, 78/79 and 181/181A.

+Active transport

+Monifieth is on National Cycle Route 1.
+In 2024, a new dedicated path was opened between the town and Broughty Ferry.